dd9jn/rfc4880bis/crypto-refresh.md

 Note, that a V5 key uses a Direct-Key-Signature to store algorithm preferences.

+When a primary V5 Public Key is revoked, it is sometimes distributed with only the revocation self-signature:

+    Primary-Key
+        Revocation Self Signature

+In this case, the direct key signature is no longer necessary, since the primary key itself has been marked as unusable.

 In order to create self-signatures (see {{self-sigs}}), the primary key MUST be an algorithm capable of making signatures (that is, not an encryption-only algorithm).
 The subkeys may be keys of any type.
 For example, there may be a single-key RSA key, an EdDSA primary key with an RSA encryption key, or an EdDSA primary key with an ECDH subkey, etc.